chtrembl/azure-cloud/petstore/09-configure-apim-in-front-of-petstoreservice/README.md

 Head to Azure Portal and Search for API Management Services and Create a New Instance using the following data, the defaults for the remaining tabs are fine.
 Select Review + create.

+> 📝 **Please Note, azurepetstoreapim is already taken, you will need to choose another one for your purposes.**

 You should see something similar to the below image:

 ![](images/4.png)